Skip to content

 bash

-# SSH into your instance (request access through the dashboard if needed)
+# SSH into your instance (enable SSH access in the dashboard first, port 2222)

 # Back up the data volume